vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 [`POST:/ecomm/v2/payments`](https://developer.vippsmobilepay.com/api/ecom#tag/Vipps-eCom-API/operation/initiatePaymentV3UsingPOST),
 with a unique `orderId` for each payment.

-This is not possible with a static QR code on a sticker, etc, but _is_ possible if a dynamic (unique per payment) QR can be displayed on a screen for the Vipps user to scan.
+This is not possible with a static QR code on a sticker, etc., but _is_ possible if a dynamic (unique per payment) QR can be displayed on a screen for the Vipps user to scan.